Thoronador/morrowtools/sr/bsa_cli/readme.md

   COMMAND    - sets the command that shall be performed on the BSA
                file.
 Allowed commands are:

                    commands           - lists available commands
+                   directories        - lists all directories in the archive directory-metadata - shows metadata of the directories in the archive
-                   extract-all    - extracts everything from the archive extract-file   - extracts a single file from the archive extract-folder - extracts a single folder from the archive folders        - lists all folders in the archive help           - shows help for a command info           - shows BSA header information
+                   extract-all        - extracts everything from the archive extract-file       - extracts a single file from the archive extract-folder     - extracts a single folder from the archive
+                   file-metadata      - shows metadata of the files in the archive
+                   help               - shows help for a command info               - shows BSA header information
-                   list           - lists all folders and files in the archive
+                   list               - lists all directories and files in the archive

                More commands may be added in the future.
                The command must be given in most cases.